slfritchie/msgdropsim/README.md

 Future work
 -----------

-* Fully implement the delayed message feature.
-The framework is there, but the only-slightly-tricky bit of maintaining Erlang message ordering guarantees needs to be done.
 * Add support for simulated Erlang monitors, Erlang's method for informing processes that messages may have been dropped.
 * Investigate integration of message dropping (and perhaps also